LouiseMassager/Robotics1-project/README.md

 ros2 run ldmk_package anglespublisher2 0 90 0 90 0 0
 ```

-*** To deploy a simulation of the Mara robotic arm multiple nodes must be run
+:woman_student: To deploy a simulation of the Mara robotic arm multiple nodes must be run

 - step 1: launch the Mara robot in Gazebo:
 In terminal 1: